-You’ll often be amazed at what we’re asking users to do online on your website, whereas the most successful websites are simple personified – after all, why do you think Amazon introduced the ‘1 click purchase’ facility?
+You’ll often be amazed at what we’re asking users to do online on your website, whereas the most successful websites are simply personified – after all, why do you think Amazon introduced the ‘1 click purchase’ facility?

 And when you do this, you’ll start to notice small errors on your website – broken links, typing errors, wrongly formatted texts, and other little aspects of your content that can be improved.

-Perhaps the most common issue with ecommerce websites is the checkout process, and so it’s always advisable to do a health check on this every month or so.
-This is because any website development team, unless your website checking process is 100% robust, may well knock something out when they are putting some new code live – a little piece of code that doesn’t work as a result of some new or modified code, and this can have a knock on effect throughout the site.
+Perhaps the most common issue with e-commerce websites is the checkout process, and so it’s always advisable to do a health check on this every month or so.
+This is because any website development team, unless your website checking process is 100% robust, may well knock something out when they are putting some new code live – a little piece of code that doesn’t work as a result of some new or modified code, and this can have a knock-on effect throughout the site.
 At the same time, most websites rely on a third party payment gateway provider to carry out their secure payments – these portals are constantly updating their systems, and so it’s imperative that your coding and their systems are compatible….all the time.

-So, is it worth doing a periodic website healthcheck?
+So, is it worth doing a periodic website health check?
 100% definitely – you’ll be amazed at what you find.